Call for Contributions

 Submissions should make relevant contribution to the field and meet the customary academic requirements: clear aims/questions, methodology, contextualisation, results, conclusions and implications, references.

-Submissions that relate to the Workshop Scope and one or more of the Workshop Themes are invited in the following categories by the deadline: 25 September 2012.
-You are encouraged to submit your proposal earlier than 25 September to support a speedy evaluation of the proposals and enhance your possibility to register early in time.
+Submissions that relate to the Workshop Scope and one or more of the Workshop Themes are welcome in the following categories by the deadline: 1 September.
+You are encouraged to submit your proposal earlier to support a speedy evaluation of the proposals and enhance your possibility to register early in time.
 Proposals submitted before summer will be evaluated within two weeks.

 Contributions received will be continuously evaluated and authors informed accordingly.

-Paper presentations can be submitted presenting research results or reviews existing results including empirical or theoretical studies, policy reviews, comprehensive case studies, presentation of project results in their conclusive phase.
+Paper presentations: presenting research results or reviews existing results including empirical or theoretical studies, policy reviews, comprehensive case studies, presentation of project results in their conclusive phase.

-Workshops – introducing a comprehensive theme from different perspectives, focused sessions on a particular topic, debates, discussions.
+Workshops: introducing a comprehensive theme from different perspectives, focused sessions on a particular topic, debates, discussions.
 Please, note that workshop spaces are limited and extremely competitive.

-Posters are welcome about work-in-progress, achievements of initial research, projects in early stages of development, case studies, etc. Poster presentations will be themed in related sessions.
+Posters: work-in-progress, achievements of initial research, projects in early stages of development, case studies, etc. Poster presentations will be themed in a related session.

-Submission guidelines and technical advice can be found at the conference web.
+Submission Guidelines and technical advice can be found below.